FRCR examination updates

 Purpose of assessment

 The Final FRCR (Part A) Examination expects candidates to have a wide knowledge of malignant disease and the management of patients with cancer.
 The main emphasis is on radiotherapy and drug therapy, but a good knowledge of general medicine, surgery and gynaecology is expected.
-Candidates are examined against the specialty training curriculum for clinical oncology and the clinical oncology syllabus.
+Candidates are examined against the specialty training curriculum for clinical oncology.
 The Final FRCR (Part A) Examination comprises two papers of 120 single best answer (SBA) questions.
 Further general information on the examination is available in the guidance notes.
-Please note that for candidates who are eligible and wish to apply for the Final FRCR (Part B) examination at the same examination sitting of the Final FRCR (Part A) examination, they must apply within the corresponding application date.
-Once the results of the Final FRCR (Part A) examination are published, the sucssesful candidates will be asked to pay for the Final FRCR (Part B) examination accordingly.

 The Final FRCR Examination purpose of assessment statement details the examination's purpose, the required level of candidate training and the application of results.
 It is hoped that the statement will assist candidates, and those involved in their training, in understanding the scope of the FRCR examination and with relating the examination to other in-training assessments.

-- Please read our instructions on how to prepare before you apply for the examination.
+- Please read our instructions on how to prepare before you book for an exam.

-- If you can’t remember your login details, use the forgotten password or forgotten email links or contact us for support.
+- If you have registered previously and can’t remember your login details, use the forgotten password or forgotten email links or contact us for support.
 Do not create another account.

 - Audio series: trainees share their experiences of the Final FRCR examination in clinical oncology